-Rose-breasted Grosbeak: A Colorful Addition to Our Yard
+Rose-breasted Grosbeak: A Colorful Addition

 Its official name is Pheucticus ludovicianus, but rose-breasted grosbeak rolls off the tongue much easier.
 This beautiful bird decided to pay us a visit today.
 And it was a truly welcome surprise considering these birds are more often heard than seen.
 It stuck out due to its bright red patch on the breast and contrasting black and white plumage.
 Formerly, we only encountered this species once, and it was a non-breeding male.
 But today my husband and I were awed by the magnificent color combination of an adult breeding male.